Mansimran7/Machado-lab-Programming-Challenge/README.md

 2) Maven - Once installed you can check the version with "mvn -v"
 3) PostgreSQL and PgAdmin - The links to install them are https://www.postgresql.org/download/ & https://www.pgadmin.org/download/
 4) Node.js is also required for all the Front End functionalities, Once installed check the version with "node -v" &  "npm -v"
-5) A IDE to run our backend services (IntelliJ Ultimate / Eclipse / Spring Tool Suite)
+5) An IDE to run our backend services (IntelliJ Ultimate / Eclipse / Spring Tool Suite)
 6) Postman to run our backend queries & run our automation scripts - Link to Download (https://www.postman.com/downloads/)
+7) An IDE to run the UI code eg VS Code.

+**How to run**
+1) Once Intellij is installed.
+Open the "programming-challenge" folder. make sure your JDK is set to 1.8 and you have enabled annotations in Project Settings
+2) Run the Application
+3) Open VSCode and cd to "pc_fe" folder.
+Do npm install and npm start.
+4) Use Postman to test automation script